How to Get Kids to do Chores

 .10 for an OK job with a reminder

-.oo for not doing them, whining or doing job poorly
+.00 for not doing them, whining or doing job very poorly

 I pay them right after their chores are done and we go about our day.

 So, how do you implement a system of chores effectively?
 It takes a bit of time, but communication, clear goals and consistency are the keys.
 I have a chore chart and I sat down with them and explained what chores they each have, how to do them, the positive side of doing them and the negative side of not doing them or not doing them well.
-I also explained later expectations of a college professor or employer, using their father as example, and what would happen to us if he lost his job simply because he chose not to go to work or was fired for not doing what was expected.
 I gave them a week to become adjusted and then I told them what was expected again.
 The goal here is not to make your life harder by constantly reminding your kids to do their chores, it is to teach your kids personal responsibility and self motivation, while helping you a bit by slightly lessening your load.